A garden of gold and silver

 After the defeat of Inka leadership in the 1530s, Spanish royal agents set up colonies across the continent.
 They looted Inka objects in large quantities and sent many back to Spain.
 The silver corncob and stalk were likely part of the spoils captured in this raid.
 By 1534, the collections of the Spanish king Charles V included a gold maize stalk with three leaves and two ears of corn, similar to the one above.
-Royal inventories also describe gold and silver llamas, female figures, a lamb, and a male figure that purportedly originated in in one of the most important Inka temples in the capital city of Cuzco, the Qorikancha.
+Royal inventories also describe gold and silver llamas, female figures, a lamb, and a male figure that purportedly originated in in one of the most important Inka temples in the capital city of Cusco, the Qorikancha.

 A compact version of the Inka cosmos